Sheila LaBarre: Biography

 She married John Baxter in January 1981.

-LaBarre moved from Fort Payne to Epping, New Hampshire in 1987 after answering a personal ad placed by Wilfred "Bill" LaBarre, a chiropractor.
-She never legally married Bill LaBarre, but took his last name ("Sheila LaBarre") and they lived together from 1987 until his death at age 74 in 2000.
+LaBarre moved from Fort Payne to Epping, New Hampshire, in 1987 after answering a personal ad placed by Wilfred "Bill" LaBarre, a chiropractor.
+She never legally married Bill LaBarre, but took his last name ("Sheila LaBarre"), and they lived together from 1987 until his death at age 74 in 2000.
 Bill LaBarre had been married twice before.
-However, LaBarre married a Jamaican citizen named Wayne Ennis in York, Maine, on August 22, 1995.
-LaBarre divorced Ennis in 1996.
+However, Sheila LaBarre married a Jamaican citizen named Wayne Ennis in York, Maine, on August 22, 1995.
+She then divorced Ennis in 1996.
 In April 1997, Sheila LaBarre got a restraining order against Ennis after he had allegedly repeatedly assaulted her.

 After Bill's death, Sheila LaBarre inherited his farm.
 She said she was his common-law wife.
 His children from a previous relationship attempted to contest the will to get money and property, but were informed they had a 50/50 chance of success and would have to pay $50,000 upfront.
 After LaBarre's arrest there was speculation that she may have killed Bill, an allegation which LaBarre has denied.

 Crimes

 Kenny Countie

-Kenny Countie met her via a personal ad in 2006 at Wilmington, Massachusetts when he was 24.
+Kenny Countie met her via a personal ad in 2006 at Wilmington, Massachusetts, when he was 24.
 He moved in with her shortly after meeting her.
 Countie was described as having a low IQ and "child like" trust.
 LaBarre made a recording of him vomiting whilst she accused him of being a pedophile.
 She stabbed him to death and then burnt his body.
 The police were able to identify his DNA from his army records.

 Countie's mother subsequently accused the Epping Police Department of negligence.
 Prior to his death, he had been seen in a Walmart store, bruised and burned, in a wheelchair.
 Her lawsuit against the two police officers who had seen him in the store was rejected in 2010.